keatonb/TESS_PRF/README.md

 With this result:
 ![PRF example](https://github.com/keatonb/TESS_PRF/raw/main/example.png)

-To generate a Gaussian PRF to reposition with a TPF, call `PRF.Gaussian_PRF(sigma)` where `sigma` is in units of TESS pixels.
+To generate a Gaussian PRF to relocate within a TPF, call `PRF.Gaussian_PRF(sigma)` where `sigma` is in units of TESS pixels.

 ### Installation
 TESS_PRF is pip installable with the command `pip install TESS_PRF`